-This page contains helpful pre-arrival information, from applying for your student visa to making travel arrangements and arriving in Houston.
+This page contains helpful pre-arrival information, from paying the SEVIS fee and applying for your student visa to making travel arrangements and arriving in Houston.

-Information on SEVIS Fee Requirement for F-1 Students
+- Information on I-901 SEVIS Fee Requirement for F-1 and J-1 Students

 You will need to pay the SEVIS fee if: